kimberlyflrs/a1-portfolio-kimberlyflrs/readme.txt

 2. How long, in hours, did it take you to complete this assignment?
-~6 days with 1 week reading tutorials
+~6 days coding with 1 week reading tutorials

 3. What online resources did you consult when completing this assignment? (list specific URLs)